 Edited by Morgan Moore.

-I navigated the galleries in the Met’s Rotunda, which is a beautiful space illuminated by a domed window at its center, and which was appropriately decorated with verdant plants.
+I navigated the galleries in the Met’s Rotunda, which is a beautiful space illuminated by a domed window, and which was appropriately decorated with verdant plants.

 I also appreciated the interdisciplinary approach that the curators took in making the space come to life.
 A video of Claude Monet painting in his garden in Giverny, France in 1915 greeted me warmly, and also made the paintings feel like living, breathing entities.
 I appreciated the multitude of representations of plant life present throughout the galleries: next to the painted depictions, I could compare maps showing parks and gardens, scientific drawings of plants, and even cases featuring horticultural tools from the nineteenth century.
 By the end of my visit, I was able to identify three reasons why plant life became an important subject for the Impressionists to depict.
 Horticulture and outdoor scenery had an increasing importance in European Impressionist paintings due to importation of exotic plants, the newfound interest in developing gardens and green spaces, and the growth of the leisurely lifestyle of the middle class, which the Impressionist artists also partook in.